codespaceDrifter/svmbolcore/readme.md

 make my commits mean something dont just say drift maybe rename to svmbolcore or something

-to do:
+# to do:

-sort and keygen
-multiplication simplification
-addition simplification
+multiplication simplification (based on dicts) addition simplification (based on dicts)

 variadic add and mul. no minus or divide nodes